Impossible to practice scuba diving without hearing about the pulmonary overpressure.

 Scientists estimate that the resistance of the lungs to the pressure difference is of the order of 0.2 to 0.3 bar which equates to a depth of 2 to 3 m.

 It is therefore possible (and this has already happened!) to have a pulmonary overpressure in the swimming pool (exercise with tank at -3,5m), with the consequences it assumes.
+You don’t need to go to deep pools for that.

-How does pulmonary overpressure occur ?
+How does it occur ?

 Pulmonary overpressure occurs when the air that expands during the ascent does not know how to get out of the lungs anymore.